Moʻolelo | About | Program Components | Benefits | Volunteer | Recent News

 ABOUT

-Since the blessing of the project in July 2018, Kupa ‘Aina has transformed five acres of pastural land into a natural productive farm featuring native and indigenous plants.
-The farm is committed to providing nourishment to support families and build healthy communities.
+Since the blessing of the project in July 2018, Kupa ‘Aina has transformed five acres of pasture land into a natural productive farm featuring native and Indigenous plants.
+In 2023 we introduced more traditional Native Hawaiian kalo varieties, added a variety of other locally grown crops to bring more balance and options to our community, and have implemented Indigenous farming practices also known today as agroforestry.

 Benefits

-• No chemical pesticides, herbicides, fungicides, antibiotics or other chemicals are used
+• No chemical pesticides, herbicides, fungicides, or fertilizers are used.

 • Healthier soil; thus healthier plants and livestock